-Most older people are taking some medication, and many are taking more than one.
+Most older people take some medication and may take more than one.
 As we get older, the way we process medications changes.
-We’re more susceptible to side-effects such as nausea, dizziness, loss of appetite and muscle weakness.
-Some side-effects such as low mood, confusion and delirium can appear to be the symptoms of a mental illness, even though they’re not.
+We’re more susceptible to side effects such as nausea, dizziness, loss of appetite and muscle weakness.
+Some side effects such as low mood, confusion and delirium can appear to be the symptoms of a mental illness, even though they’re not.

-If you’re worried your medicines are causing side-effects or you don’t think you need them any more, arrange a medicine review with your GP.
+If you’re worried your medicines are causing side effects or don’t think you need them anymore, arrange a medicine review with your GP.

 While we all feel lonely at times, some experiences of older age may make it more likely: the death of someone close, health problems that make it harder to get out, retirement or being a carer.
-It can be hard to talk about, but there’s no shame in being lonely.
+It can be hard to talk about, but being lonely is no shame.

-Independent Age has useful information on dealing with loneliness including tips on ways to stay connected, meet new people and value time spent on your own.
+Independent Age has useful information on dealing with loneliness, including tips on staying connected, meeting new people and valuing time spent on your own.
 They also have a befriending scheme, as does Age UK.
 You can sign up and enjoy chatting with someone regularly over the phone or face-to-face.

 Becoming a carer

-Caring for someone can be rewarding but also exhausting, time consuming and costly.
-It can be easy to neglect your own health while you’re looking after someone else.
+Caring for someone can be rewarding but also exhausting, time-consuming and costly.
+It can be easy to neglect your health while you’re looking after someone else.
 You can be more vulnerable to developing stress, depression or anxiety.

 There is help available: you don’t have to keep going on your own.
 Independent Age has more information on the practical, financial and emotional support available to carers.
 Local Age UKs offer support groups and respite services.